CiscoSystems/swift-storage/README.md

 for the swift-proxy charm at cs:precise/swift-proxy.
 The following are deployment options to take into consideration when deploying swift-storage.

-a.
-Zone assignment
+**Zone assignment**

 If the swift-proxy charm is configured for manual zone assignment (recommended), the 'zone' option should be set for each swift-storage service being deployed.
 See the swift-proxy README for more information about zone assignment.

-b.
-Storage
+**Storage**

 Swift storage nodes require access to local storage and filesystem.
 The charm takes a 'block-device' config setting that can be used to specify which storage device(s) to use.
 Options include:

- - a local block device (eg, sdb or /dev/sdb).
-It's important that this device be the same on all machine units assinged to this service.
+ - 1 or more local block devices (eg, sdb or /dev/sdb).
+It's important that this device be the same on all machine units assigned to this service.
+Multiple block devices should be listed as a space-separated list of device nodes.
- - a path to a local file on the filesystem with the size appended after a pipe, eg /etc/swift/storage_dev1.img|5G.
+ - a path to a local file on the filesystem with the size appended after a pipe, eg "/etc/swift/storagedev1.img|5G".
 This will be created if it does not exist and be mapped to a loopback device.
 Good for development and testing.
  - "guess" can be used to tell the charm to do its best to find a local devices to use. *EXPERIMENTAL*

 Multiple devices can be specified.
-In all cases, the resulting block device(s) will be formatted as XFS file system and mounted at /srv/node/$devname.
+In all cases, the resulting block device(s) will each be formatted as XFS file system and mounted at /srv/node/$devname.

-c.
-Installation repository.
+**Installation repository**

 The 'openstack-origin' setting allows Swift to be installed from installation repositories and can be used to setup access to the Ubuntu Cloud Archive